arleilps/time-cuts/README.md

-# time-cuts
-Implementation of spectral algorithms for temporal graph cuts.
+# Implementation of spectral algorithms for temporal graph cuts.

 Evaluation is performed using python notebooks.